sap-linuxlab/demo.sap_install/assets/doc/05-templates-vmware.md

 ### Combine these job templates in a workflow template:

 1. Click `Add` -> `Add Workflow Template`
-2. Add the following paramters
+2. Add the following parameters
    - Name: End-2-End S/4 HANA deployment
    - Inventory - your demo inventory
-   - Project - your github project
+   - Project - your GitHub project
    - Variables (adopt the variables as you like)
    ```
 ---